kumaran-loga/docker-drupal/README.md

   		mysql -u root -p'your_password' your_database_name < /tmp/test.sql

-4.For creating and giving privilages to SQL users.
+4.For creating and giving privilages to SQL users

 	a. bash login to sql container

 		docker exec -it dev-db-1 bash

    	b.
 CREATE USER '<user-name>'@'%' IDENTIFIED BY '<user-password>';